libreswitch/ops/tests/rest/rest_test.md

 - Add operation to set a field with a boolean type value
 - Add operation to set multiple fields
 - Test operation to verify a nonexisting value
+- Test operation to verify a field by using a malformed path value
 - Test operation to verify an existent value
 - Copy operation to duplicate an existing value
 - Copy operation to duplicate a nonexistent value